 - A large spoon

 - Bring a large pot of water to a boil.
-Add 5 Tbsp. salt to the pot of boiling water, then bring it back to a boil.
+Add 5 Tablespoons of salt, then bring it back to a boil.5 Tbsp. salt

-- Drain water from the pot.
-Using a hand mixer on low, whip well until the potatoes are crumbly.
-Then, add half a stick of chopped butter to your pot with the potatoes.
+- Using a hand mixer on low, whip the potatoes until they are crumbly.

 - THE KEY TO CREAMY POTATOES: The key to creamy mashed potatoes is in the technique.
 Starting with the boiled potatoes and whipping them until fluffy, then slowly adding butter and milk, makes the creamiest potatoes.